sf package functions

 Check the packages required for this tutorial:

-and sf
+sp and sf packages

 sp and sf are the two common spatail package in R and work in fundamentally different ways, specifically revolving around how they store spatial data within R.

-uses something called S4 classes, where the different elements of spatial data (coordinates/geometry, attribute table, coordinate system, etc.) are split up into different ‘slots’ and accessed using the @ symbol. sf
+sp uses something called S4 classes, where the different elements of spatial data (coordinates/geometry, attribute table, coordinate system, etc.) are split up into different ‘slots’ and accessed using the @ symbol. sfuses S3 classes and stores spatial data all within a standard data frame, with some extra header information and a geometry column.

-spatial package comparisonHow to convert one file format to the other format?
+sp and sf spatial package comparisonHow to convert one file format to the other format?

 To sp object <- as(object, Class = "Spatial")